irinatomic/Concurrent_word_counter/README.md

     - not a stop word
 2. end all the threads when the main thread wants to end ✓
 3. block a part of the HashMap when I someone is accessing/modifying it
+4. Take the last word when user inputs words for search ✓